robert17/iotf-rtd/docs/applications/libraries/python.rst

 Applications can use bulk operations to get, add or remove devices in bulk.

-Refer to the Bulk Operations section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html#!/Bulk_Operations/>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Bulk Operations section of the `IBM IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html#!/Bulk_Operations/>`__ for information about the list of query parameters, the request & response model and http status code.

 Retrieve device information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~